rkmazumder/PersonalWeb/abtme.md

 Chittagong 4349, Bangladesh

 ### Academic Background
-2014    Postgraduate Specialization in Geological & Climate Related Risk (University of Geneva, Switzerland) 2012    Master in Evaluation Control and Reduction of Environmental Seismic Risk (University of Rome 'La Sapienza', Italy) 2009    B.Sc in Civil and Environmental Engineering (Shahjalal University of Science and Technology, Bangladesh)
+* 2014    Postgraduate Specialization in Geological & Climate Related Risk (University of Geneva, Switzerland)
+* 2012    Master in Evaluation Control and Reduction of Environmental Seismic Risk (University of Rome 'La Sapienza', Italy)
+* 2009    B.Sc in Civil and Environmental Engineering (Shahjalal University of Science and Technology, Bangladesh)

-2015    GFZ Potsdam Fellow, Seismology and Seismic Hazard Assessment, Sec 2.1 Physics of the Earth
+* 2015    GFZ Potsdam Fellow, Seismology and Seismic Hazard Assessment, Sec 2.1 Physics of the Earth

-Continual Education: Several Advanced Training Courses in Bangladesh, India, Italy, Switzerland,  Germany and USA
+* Several Advanced Training Courses in Bangladesh, India, Italy, Switzerland,  Germany and USA *

 Master's Thesis : Non-linear Static Pushover Analysis of  Masonry Wall PG Thesis       : Development of Seismic Fragility Curves of Reinforced Concrete Building with URM Infill Walls in Bangladesh